 Melissa Cameron, UVM undergraduate thesis, 2011.
 “An assessment of UVM’s native produce.”

 Climate change and agriculture in the northeastern United States.
 My research in this area began during my doctoral research with Dr. V. Ernesto Mendez at the University of Vermont.
 In my subsequent post-doctoral fellowship with the USDA, I led several projects that are topically related, but are self-directed (in collaboration with several partners).
 Research activities include (1) a two-part survey in Vermont (2013 and 2016) on farmer perceptions of climate change and associated, on-farm best management practices, (2) a series of 45 interviews (2014 and 2016-2017) with farmers and agricultural advisors on agriculture and climate-risk, (3) two national-scale surveys (2016 and 2017) of USDA field staff on climate change perceptions and their professional use of weather and climate data, and (4) case studies of farmers in the northeast who are actively adapting to a changing climate (2016 and 2017).
-These projects use qualitative, quantitative, and mixed-methods approaches.
+These projects use qualitative, quantitative, mixed-methods, and synthesis approaches.

 Local agriculture and food insecurity in Vermont.
 I developed a qualitative study under the supervision of Dr. Linda Berlin.
 The study examined how farmers play a critical role in helping individuals and families gain access to healthy, fresh, locally produced food.
 By better understanding how and why farmers work to address hunger in communities, Extension professionals can better support them to achieve the dual goals of food security and farm viability.
 We interviewed 15 farmers in 2012 to understand what strategies were being used to address hunger in Vermont.